Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Estimation

 \section{Estimation}

-This section considers estimating the parameters of interest from the previous section using our approach.
-We make some simplifying assumptions next that make estimation simpler; in general, we have tried to strike a balance between generality and being able to implement our model in a practical way in realistic applications though noting that one could proceed in a less restrictive way here at the cost of making estimation more difficult to implement.
+This section considers estimating the parameters of interest from \Cref{sec:id} in the presence of measurement error based on our identification results from \Cref{sec:3}.
+We make some simplifying assumptions next that make estimation simpler; in general, we have tried to strike a balance between generality and being able to implement our model in a practical way in realistic applications, though noting that one could proceed in a less restrictive way here at the cost of more complicated estimation.
 In \Cref{app:simulations}, we assess the performance of our estimation strategy using Monte Carlo simulations.